trickstercache/trickster/docs/health.md

 By default, a Backend will only initiate a health check on-demand, upon receiving a request to its health endpoint.

-To faciliate integrations with the Trickster Application Load Balancer provider, additional options provide for 1) timed interval health checks and 2) thresholding for consective successful or unsuccessful health checks that determine the backend's overall health status.
+To facilitate integrations with the Trickster Application Load Balancer provider, additional options provide for 1) timed interval health checks and 2) thresholding for consecutive successful or unsuccessful health checks that determine the backend's overall health status.

 ### Example Health Check Configuration for use in ALB